 Or do you have teen drivers at home?
 Have a pool, a boat, ride motorized vehicles?
-Have a large amount of assets, savings, etc. to protect?
+Have a large number of assets, savings, etc. to protect?
 Let’s hope you get the picture.

 And don’t assume the liability coverage in your home and auto policies is adequate.
 Most home insurance covers liability claims only up to $300,000 for personal liability, and most automobile policies provide up to $250,000 per person and $500,000 per accident for bodily injury.
 Amounts covered for property damage are lower, typically around $100,000.

-The bottom line is that umbrella insurance is an important counterpart to your existing homeowner’s and auto policies.
-It provides protection in excess of the other policies’ limits and can be purchased in increments of $1 million to $2 million or more.
+The bottom line is that umbrella insurance is an important counterpart to your existing homeowners and auto policies.
+It protects more than the other policies’ limits and can be purchased in increments of $1 million to $2 million or more.
 It costs as little as $250 to $500 a year.